 Mindfulness is the process of bringing one’s attention to internal and external experiences occurring in the present moment, rather than worrying about the past or feeling anxious about the future.
 In this way it is possible to interrupt any unproductive tendencies, often related to our responses to past anxieties, judgments, events, or relationships.

-In addition, Mindfulness encourages the quiet observation of habituated thought patterns and emotions, without judgment.
+Mindfulness encourages the quiet observation of habituated thought patterns and emotions, without judgment.
 Bringing awareness to them, naming them, ‘touching’ them kindly, allows a more spacious and liberated way of living, one that becomes softened by these experiences, enriched by what we can learn as we reclaim ourselves from our suffering.

 How does that affect You?

 The space in which we meet for our Core Process sessions is created with an awareness of the importance to you of a safe, attentive, heartfelt, deep listening place in which any and all issues can be met.
-Here we reflect on what is happening for you now.

 What can Core Process Psychotherapy offer?

-Core Process Psychotherapy helps you identify issues and habitual ways of relating that are presently playing out in your life.
+Core Process Psychotherapy (CPP) helps you identify issues and habitual ways of relating that are presently playing out in your life.
+With a mindfulness based approach, you can meet you feelings, notice your habitual responses, and consider the full extent of your options.
+You give yourself space to change.

 Events in the present may remind you of moments from the past.
-We look at how your once successful patterns and attitudes, created as responses to old challenges and traumas, shaped your life; how they unconsciously influence your choices, and can become so ingrained that they slip out of your awareness while holding you hostage in unhealthy ways.
+We look at how once successful patterns and attitudes, created as responses to old challenges and traumas, shaped your life; how they unconsciously influence your choices, and can become so ingrained that they slip out of your awareness while holding you hostage in unhealthy ways.
 We will meet them with curiosity and compassion.

 Some of the Benefits of Core Process Psychotherapy